 Storage Options

 Where you’ll store your dump tank when empty is something you’ll want to consider as well.
-For example, some folks carry their empty portable waste tanks strapped to the ladder of their RV.
+Some folks carry their empty portable waste tanks strapped to the ladder of their RV.
 If that’s something you’d want to do, you need to make sure the tank is light enough when empty that you’re able to lift it high up to attach it to the ladder.

 Likewise, if you’re going to be carrying it in a basement bay of a motorhome, you’ll want to consider its size in conjunction with the size of your storage bay (and the size of your bay door) and how much space you feel you can spare down there.
 That’s especially true for full-time RVers, for whom space is always a consideration.